UniversalDependencies/docs/_ga-feat/Degree.md

 shortdef: 'degree of comparison'
 ---

+Degree is a feature of adjectives that describe the quality of a noun.

-`Pos` : positive, first degree
+### `Pos` : positive, first degree

 States the quality of an object without comparing that quality to those of any other object.

+#### Examples

 `Cmp` : comparative, second degree

-The quality of an object is compared to a similar quality in another object.

 `Sup` : superlative, third degree

-The quality of an object is compared to similar qualities in all other objects, and the first quality is found to be the most superior.
+In Irish, the comparative and the superlative form is the same.
+In both cases, the adjective is written in the genitive case.
+Both the comparative and the superlative require a particle prefix.
+For the comparative degree, this is _níos_ which corresponds to the English "more".
+The superlative degree has particle _is_, which can be loosely translated as "the most".

+#### Examples

+* _níos fada_ "longer"
+* _níos mó_ "bigger"

+* _is fearr_ "the best"
+* _is mó_ "the biggest"